JX-Master/LunaSDK-Docs/docs/manual/basics/initialization_and_shutdown.md

 Call `Luna::init` to initialize Luna SDK.
 Most features provided by Luna SDK are only available after Luna SDK is initialized, so always initialize Luna SDK firstly on program startup. `Luna::init` returns one `bool` value, which indicates whether the initialization is succeeded.
 After the initialization is succeeded, following calls to `Luna::init` does nothing and returns `true` directly.

 Note that modules registered to Luna SDK will not be initialized by `Luna::init`, they should be initialized manually using functions like `init_modules`.
-See [Module Management](module_management.md) for details.
+See [Modules](modules.md) for details.

 ## SDK shutdown